-For every engineering and scientific activities, tools are key.
+For every engineering and scientific activity, tools are key.
 At any expertise level, to do electronics, you must have a multimeter.
 That being said, you usually pick-up a model you can afford and has the right precision for your application.
-And today, we all have access to a broad range of devices that fit all budgets and projects’ need.
-Because the price of the equipment’s is regularly dropping, while the quality & precision is improving, hobbyists rarely build their own multimeters these days.
+And today, we all have access to a broad range of devices that fit all budgets and projects’ needs.
+Because the price of the equipment is regularly dropping, while the quality & precision is improving, hobbyists rarely build their own multimeters these days.
 But that was often the case 45 years ago!
 The tool I am presenting today – the Heathkit IM-1202 Digital Multimeter – was available in 1972 as a kit than one could buy, assemble, calibrate and of course use.
-The IM-1202 can measure and display DC voltage and current, AC voltage and current – line frequency is the sampling rate –, and resistance (ohms); with a precision of 2.5 digits (and 10 mV, 10 uA and 1 ohm resolutions).
+The IM-1202 can measure and display DC voltage and current, AC voltage and current – line frequency is the sampling rate –, and resistance (ohms); with a precision of 2.5 digits (and 10 mV, 10 uA and 1-ohm resolutions).
 The accuracy is DCV: +- 1%, DCA: +- 1.5%, ACV: +- 1.5%, ACA: +- 1.5%, and ohms +- 2%.
 Nothing sexy compared to what we can buy these days.
-To get a good feel of the age of this device, note that when you cold-switch-on the unit, to achieve the best accuracy, you have to give a 15 minute warm-up period.
+To get a good feel of the age of this device, note that when you cold-switch-on the unit, to achieve the best accuracy, you have to give a 15-minute warm-up period.
 Woo, can you imagine doing that today?
 Now the really cool aspect of this multimeter: the display.
 It uses two nixie tubes for the digits, as well as four neon lamps to lit the one (1, this is the leading one, if needed), the plus (+), minus (-) and OVER symbols.
 A decimal point is also added when/where needed.
 One word on the polarity indicators (+ and -).
-You may have noticed a switch on the face plate marked + and -.
+You may have noticed a switch on the faceplate marked + and -.
 Well, you can use this switch to reverse the polarity, so you avoid swapping the measurement leads.
-Nice touch for the laziest among us!
+A nice touch for the laziest among us!
 Overall, the Heathkit IM-1202 Digital Multimeter is a cute – not very accurate – multimeter, but a hell of a kit!

 DC volts: 0-2, 20, 200, 1000 V